manuel-serrano/hiphop/doc/api.md

 ### <hiphop.await/> ###
 [:@glyphicon glyphicon-tag tag]

+Attributes of the node:

+* `signal\_name`: a string that represents the signal to emit;
+* an optional counter expression.

 This statement waits for a signal, and terminate when this signal is emitted.
 Note that if the signal is emitted of the very first reaction of the reactive machine, it will be ignored, except if `immediate`